zakfarrow/dirvis/README.md

     └── fizz/
 ```
 ## Roadmap
-- Specify directories to exclude from recursion
+- [ ] Specify directories to exclude from recursion
-- Config file to change primary/accent colours
+- [x] Config file to change primary/accent colours
+- [ ] Add some information like file size and date created to output